 It was the day I realized we were on a first-name basis with practically every duck and goose living along our local recreation path that I knew my toddler and I needed to find some new running routes.
 Winter cabin fever always takes hold this time of year, and this year is no exception.
 Here's what we found when we went in search of new vistas and playgrounds.

-For Seattle- and Eastside-area families, check out our guide to best places to run with a stroller around Seattle and the Eastside.
+For Seattle- and Eastside-area families, check out our guide to the best places to run with a stroller around Seattle and the Eastside.

 My trail wish list includes convenient (and preferably free) parking and restrooms — two must-haves for any parent out and about with a young one.
-My 2-year-old son demands play space, whether a fully equipped playground or simply a wide-open field for chasing a ball or playing tag with Mommy.
+My son demands play space, whether a fully equipped playground or simply a wide-open field for chasing a ball or playing tag with Mommy.

 8 favorite stroller-friendly trails for South Sound–area families